xen0bit/easydraw/README.md

 ```
 It will download images and save it to the current directory.

+You can also try this library to get images from Flickr: https://github.com/antiboredom/flickr-scrape.
+You can get an API key for Flickr in a few minutes: https://www.flickr.com/services/api/misc.api_keys.html

 #### 1.2 Remove the background of the images
 Some images have some background.
 I'm using [grabcut](https://docs.opencv.org/trunk/d8/d83/tutorial_py_grabcut.html) with OpenCV to remove background